DenissLarka/jgnucashlib/gnucash-api-examples/README.md

 [ Part of the test data (e.g., the account IDs) refers to the data in the test data GnuCash file, but that does not mean that they actually have to / should be used with this file.
 Instead, the references are only used to clarify the meaning of the parameter / variable, if appropriate. ]

-Each of the example programs compiles as it is (the authoer always gets mad when he sees example code in other projects that does not even compile, let alone work).
-And yes, they actually work, because they are not just code snippets, but complete, self-contained programs, and they actually have been tried out.
+Each of the example programs compiles as it is (the author always gets mad when he sees example code in other projects that does not even compile, let alone work).
+And they are not just code snippets, but complete, self-contained programs that actually have run.

 Thus, the suggested workflow is: